 - Avoid destructive self-medication

 - Exercise regularly.

 Also remember to treat physical pain and illness early.
 If you get a cold (you will definitely get a cold), for instance, get an over-the-counter remedy from the pharmacy and make sure you get an early night.
-Make sure you see the Nurse of the College GP for more serious pains or illness.
+Make sure you see the College GP for more serious pains or illness.

 Looking after the basics has been shown to have a determining impact on your well-being and ability to cope with change and challenge.

 "I just feel like it's such a great opportunity to be at Oxford and I feel bad that I'm not enjoying it."